Disney Parks Pet Peeves

 Fair warning: this post is in no way helpful to Walt Disney World, Disneyland, or other park trip planning.
 Actually, it’s not really helpful to anyone, anywhere at all.
 Think of it as a junk food blog post that you shouldn’t waste your time reading.
 That is, unless you don’t really care about wasting your time on the internet, in which case, read away!

-Before we get going, I want to underscore that this is meant in good fun and with a lighthearted sense to it.
+I want to underscore that this is meant in good fun and with a lighthearted sense to it.
 No one is perfect.
-While these things do bug me, I’m sure I do plenty of things that bug others, and I certain don’t have any malice towards anyone who does these things.
+While these things do bug me, I’m sure I do plenty of things that bug others, and I certainly don’t have any malice towards anyone who does these things.
+We’ve both been guilty of some of the “offenses” here!

 Most of the time, I don’t think people are doing any of these things intentionally, or at least with the express purpose of inconveniencing others.
 While this could be a helpful heads up to let you know what behavior might be unintentionally obnoxious, it’s mostly just some lighthearted venting.